Day 15. What did I have for breakfast? I dunno anymore. Haha

 Guess what?
 Miracle does happens.
 The clouds decided to part ways a bit and just for a mere seconds, there standing proudly with its distinct snow-capped top… 🗻 Mount Fuji!!!
 Wow, best goodbye present ever! 😘

 Although I know that was Mount Fuji I saw, when I came back home, I looked it up at Google Earth.
-I’m 1000% sure it’s Mount Fuji because there’s no other mountain high enough to stand out and let me see it from the plane other than it.
+I’m 1000% sure it’s Mount Fuji because there’s no other mountain high enough to stand out and let me see it from the plane other than the beautiful Fuji san.
 Sorry, I’m quite Mount Fuji crazy!

 On another news, while on the plane after having our lunch, my sis suddenly didn’t felt that good.
 Not long after that, she purged.
 We guess it’s food poisoning because she never had any altitude sickness before.